Skip to content

 Google Voice is an affordable VoIP service for small businesses.
 Unfortunately, the setup is rather rigorous, it hinders team collaboration, and it lacks external integrations.

-OpenPhone is the Google Voice alternative that’s easy to set up, strengthens team and client communication, and offers thousands of integrations through Zapier.
+OpenPhone is the Google Voice alternative that’s easy to set up, strengthens team and client communication, and offers thousands of integrations through Zapier and Make.
 Plus, OpenPhone offers a number of advanced features Google Voice does not, such as auto-replies, snippets, and shared phone numbers.

 Ready to make the switch from Google Voice for business to OpenPhone?
 Sign up for an OpenPhone business phone number and get a seven-day free trial today.